ajkachnic/bliss/README.md

 - [ ] For some reason non-tail recursion doesn't work.
 See [this example](examples/fib.bliss)
   - [ ] Recursion in general is kinda broken tbh
 - [ ] There is no garbage collection so the stack will overflow if you do too much recursion
-- [ ] Support for logical operators in match cases isn't implemented `0 || 1 -> {}`
-- [ ] Pattern matching isn't fully supported across the language (yet)
-- [ ] The lexer doesn't output positional data, making debugging really annoying
-- [ ] The parser can only output one error at a time (consequences of using `Result<T, String>`)
+- [ ] The parser can only output one error at a time

-I plan to fix these in the coming days, so don't worry to much
+I plan to fix these eventually, so don't worry to much

 ## Directory Structure